MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 ## Step 5.
 Control the applications installed on virtual machines

-It's important to control the applications that can be installed on your virtual machines:
+It's important to control the applications that are installed on your virtual machines:

 - Browser extensions (APIs) are difficult to secure which can lead to malicious URL delivery.
-- Unsanctioned apps can go unpatched as they are shadow IT objects (the IT teams are not prepared or have no knowledge that these are installed).
+- Unsanctioned apps can go unpatched as they are shadow IT objects (the IT teams aren't prepared or have no knowledge that these are installed).

 You can use the Virtual Machine Applications feature to control the applications that are installed on virtual machines.
 With this feature, you select which virtual machine applications to install.
-This feature leverages the Azure Compute Gallery to simplify management of applications for virtual machines.
+This feature uses the Azure Compute Gallery to simplify management of applications for virtual machines.
 When used together with RBAC, you can ensure that only trusted applications are available for users.

 You select the virtual machine applications on the **Advanced** blade for the virtual machine configuration, as show here.